What to expect: I'm a review admin

 We understand that changes happen.
 If you find yourself in a situation in which you need to either add or remove participants to/from an active review cycle, you can do so by following the steps in our "Add or remove a review cycle participant" Help Center article.

-Manage who is responsible for writing reviews about a person, or edit participant settings
+Change who is responsible for writing reviews about a person or edit participant settings

-At any point during a review cycle you can change who is responsible for writing reviews for a participant, or add a read-only review viewer (previously called "additional manager") for an individual (so someone other than a person's manager can see their review results).
-Check out the "Manage review cycle participants and settings" section of our Help Center for articles that walk through how to manage participant settings during an active review cycle.
+At any point during a review cycle, you can change who is responsible for writing reviews for a participant, or add a read-only review viewer (previously called "additional manager") for an individual (so someone other than a person's manager can see their review results).
+Check out the "Manage participant settings, review authors, and reviews" section of our Help Center for articles that walk through how to manage participant settings during an active review cycle.

 Nominate peers for a participant